 By tracking eye movements, the Sussex study found that distracted drivers suffered from “visual tunneling,” which means they tended to focus their eyes on a small, central region directly ahead of them.
 This type of tunneling led participants to miss hazards in their peripheral vision.

 These findings signify dangerous consequences for drivers who use their cell phones, even those that are using a hands free device.
 While hands free devices are significantly safer than a handheld device, they are still problematic and unsafe.
 “The only safe phone in a car is one that’s switched off,” Hole says.
 This will ultimately prevent distracted driving leading to car crashes and other accidents.

 For parents of young drivers, it’s important to try and instill habits of distraction-free driving in kids right from the beginning.
 Try to encourage making the car a phone shutdown zone.
 Or, if turning off the phone isn’t an option, encourage them to put their device in airplane mode, which essentially turns off the device’s ability to receive calls and texts.
+There are also ways that parents can monitor their teen’s driving with different apps and devices.
 For more tips, see our teen driver advice article.